 Maintenance Tips to Reduce Valve Failures

 The best maintenance practice is to protect the valve assembly from contamination.
-Clean suction tanks, flush new piping, use suitable strainers, and avoid letting welding scale or gasket material enter the pump.
-After fabrication or major piping repair, temporary strainers and flushing are valuable because early debris damage is very common.
+Clean suction tanks, flush new piping, use suitable strainers, and avoid letting welding scale, gasket material, rust flakes, seal tape, or sand enter the pump.

 Replace related parts together when failure is advanced.
 A new valve plate installed on a badly cut seat will fail quickly.
 A new spring fitted with a worn guide may still close unevenly.
 Practical maintenance should consider the valve as an assembly, not as isolated small parts.

 Monitor pressure, sound, and vibration trends.
-Operators are often the first to notice a valve problem because the pump “sounds different.”
+Operators are often the first to notice a valve problem because the pump sounds different.
 Recording normal pressure fluctuation and discharge behavior helps identify early changes.
 For wider pump reliability planning, industrial pump preventive maintenance checklist can support routine inspection planning.

 When Valve Failure Is Not the Only Problem

 Valve damage may be the result of another system issue.
 Poor suction design, undersized suction piping, clogged strainers, air entry, incorrect pump speed, weak dampener performance, or excessive discharge restriction can all increase valve stress.
-If new valves fail repeatedly, the root cause is probably outside the valve itself.

 Pulsation is a good example.
 Excessive pulsation can make valves open and close harshly, increase pipe vibration, and shorten liquid-end component life.
 If the pump has unstable pressure together with pipe shaking, review the dampener, pipe support, suction condition, and control valve behavior.
 The topic of triplex plunger pump pulsation problems explains this system effect in more detail.